 When the nurse has decided that the patient can indeed leave, I walk into the room with her to introduce myself and meet the patient.
 I’m confronted with four women standing around a man sitting in a chair.
 One of the women introduces herself as the patient’s wife, but before she can finish the man in the chair interrupts with the air of someone who has spent a lifetime being in charge.
 He points at me and says “I know you!”
 I having never seen this man before in my life respond “Oh you do?”
 “Yes yes,” he says “you helped me out last week!” as I’m forming the word “No…” in my mouth, I look at the wife who gives me the motion indicating “just roll with it”.
 Yes, I say, I remember you, how are you doing?
 “Well, I’m doing just fine”.
 I step outside of the room to speak with the nurse and the wife, who tells me that my patient is 97 and has advanced dementia.
 She adds in that I should just humor him and make him feel important and he’d be happy.

 So I do all my paperwork, speak to the wife about her house, and the best angle of approach to get the commander (my patient had been a commander in the Navy) home and in bed.
-During all of this, the commander is perfectly happy to sit back in his chair and observe the scene, exactly how I would expect a retired commander to do.
+During all of this, the commander is perfectly happy to sit back in his chair and observe the scene.
 “You know” he chimes in “this place is really run like shit.
 There’s no organization whatsoever.
 Everyone is always running around, they have no idea who comes and goes.
 This would not have passed in the Navy.”
-I couldn’t help but chuckle at this since it was true.
+I couldn’t help but chuckle.
 His floor was very busy with discharges and new patients that night, and there were people everywhere.

 Having strapped him into the chair we carry him upstairs.
 His wife who is watching from behind gets nervous as many people do, and the commander shouts “Now honey calm down and let these men work, this ain’t the most dangerous thing I’ve ever done”.
 Once we had him upstairs and settled in bed, his wife brought everyone a glass of water since it was a hot summer day and me and my partner were sweating.
 Before we could take a sip, the commander piped up:

 Sometimes, however, a glimmer of light shines through my days of lukewarm coffee and stuffy ambulance cabs.
 There’s a moment, just a moment, where I don’t hate myself for what happens at work.
-I meet people who give me perspective on life and love.
+I meet people who give me perspective.
 I meet people who show me how not to be.
 I meet people who give me a funny anecdote.
 I meet people or find myself in situations that teach me a lesson.
-It’s these patients, family members, medical practitioners, who make me feel human again.
-These, are their stories.
+It’s these patients, family members, medical practitioners, who can make a twelve hour shift with mandatory OT worth is.

-At the end of my shift, my dispatcher hops on the radio and tells me and my partner, we’re going to have one more job.
+Towards the end of my shift, my dispatcher hops on the radio and tells my partner and I, we’re going to have one more job.
 Shit.
 Of course, because 12 hours isn’t enough.
-What kind of job you ask?
-A psych discharge from an ER going to an inpatient psychiatric facility an hour away.
+The job is a psych discharge from an ER going to an inpatient psychiatric facility an hour away.
 Just wonderful.
-Psych patients, especially the ones requiring in-patient care who need to go by ambulance, are not typically the kind of people you want to spend an hour in an enclosed box with, going on the 13th hour of your shift.
+Psych patients, especially the ones requiring in-patient care who need to travel by ambulance, are not typically the kind of people you want to spend an hour in an enclosed box with going on the 13th hour of your shift.
 That may sound harsh, but it’s true.
-I’ve had psych patients attempt to jump out of moving ambulances, hit me, spit on me, and talk my ear off about government mind control chips.
+I’ve had psych patients attempt to jump out of moving ambulances, swing at me, spit on me, and talk my ear off about government mind control chips.
 But it is what it is, this is my job, at least I’ll pick up an hour of time and a half.

 We get in the truck, and I do my normal “do you want the lights on or off; do you want the AC on; do you want to sit up or lay back?
-Please keep your arms and legs inside the ambulance at all times, the Capitan has turned on the no-smoking light” preflight speech.
-The patient is pretty quiet, just stares out the back window for the first 15 minutes of the trip.
+Please keep your arms and legs inside the ambulance at all times, the Captain has turned on the no-smoking light” shtick.
+The patient is quiet, just stares out the back window for the first 15 minutes of the trip.
 All of a sudden he turns to me and asks “What kind of music do you listen to?”
 Caught off guard I say “Rock and country mostly”

 “How about Johnny Cash?”